Prosciutto & Cheese Pinwheels

 About this Prosciutto & Cheese Pinwheels:

 - Be aware that frozen puff pastry takes about 40 minutes to thaw at room temperature before you can work with it.
 I tend to forget this a lot, so I’m reminding you right away.
 THAW THE PUFF PASTRY, FRIENDS.

 - I originally wanted to make these pinwheels with cranberry preserves or jam, since cranberry is such a seasonal flavor.
 Turns out, cranberry preserves were nowhere to be found at my local store.
-The good news is that raspberry preserves worked out just as well.
+The good news is that raspberry preserves worked out just as well (and are also perfect for heart jam cookies).
 But if you can find cranberry preserves, please try it and let me know how it is, OK?

 - When a recipe calls for only a few ingredients, it’s important to make sure that each ingredient is of best quality.
 For these pinwheels, I like the complex flavor of Black Creek Cheddar Cheese with Gruyère Notes, because you’re getting two great flavors for the price of one!
 This nutty, earthy cheese is great on a cheese board, amazing melted over French onion soup, and the perfect choice for these pinwheels.

 Psst – if you have extra rosemary (you will!) – try out something new with my rosemary simple syrup, and use that to whip up a lemon and bourbon sour rosemary cocktail or a rosemary gin cocktail.